Herbert42/FamilySearch-CSharp-Sample/README.md

 ###What you need:
 >- Visual Studio 2015
 >- Developers account from FamilySearch.org (free)
->- App-key for desctop applications
+>- App-key for desktop applications

 You will not need to type in your App-Key in a real world application, it would be in you code.
-I just want to protect my own key. <i class=" icon-meh"></i>
+I just want to protect my own key. <i class="icon-meh"></i>
 Have a look at https://familysearch.org/Developer/ to get started and read through https://familysearch.org/developers/docs/api/authentication/Access_Token_resource concerning the **Password grant type**.

 At this point the following forms are functional and in a presentable state: